-If you want to take parental leave for a long-term period, you must apply two months in advance.
-When applying for pregnancy benefits, parental benefits and temporary parental benefits, always send your application to Försäkringskassan (the Swedish Social Insurance Agency).
+If you want to take parental leave for a longer period, you must apply two months in advance.
+Applications for pregnancy benefits, parental benefits and temporary parental benefits should always be sent to Försäkringskassan (the Swedish Social Insurance Agency).

-You may take full leave until your child turns 1½.
-You may also reduce your working hours up to 25% until the child turns eight or completes their first year of school.
-If SLU approves your application, you are permitted to reduce your working hours up to the end of the school year when your child turns 12.
-You must work 40% at a minimum.
+You may take full leave until your child turns 18 months.
+You may also reduce your working hours by up to 25% until the child turns 8 or completes their first year of school.
+If SLU approves your application, you can work reduced hours until the end of the school year your child turns 12.
+You must work at least 40%.

-An application for leave should be made no later than 2 months before the leave commences, or as soon as possible.
+You must apply for parental leave no later than 2 months before the leave commences, or as soon as possible.

-There are a number of alternatives to choose from.
+There are several alternatives to choose from.
 It is important that the employee chooses the right form of leave.
-For all maternity/paternity leave, the child's personal identification number and the organisation of working hours for part-time must be included in the message box.
+For all parental leave, the child's personal identification number and a part-time working schedule must be included in the message box.

-If the employer makes a decision that the leave shall be scheduled in a manner which is not in line with the employee's wishes, the employer must inform the employee and the employee's local labour association of the decision.
+If the employer decides to schedule leave contrary to the employee's wishes, the employer must inform the employee and their local staff organisation of their decision.
 Where possible, this must be done no later than two weeks prior to the start of the leave.

-Leave with the support of the Parental Leave Act may either be scheduled as consecutive leave or divided into a maximum three periods per calendar year.
-This limitation does not apply to leave with temporary parental benefit for the care of a child or leave for parent management training.
-Additional periods may be set out if the employer so permits.
-A period refers to time during which parental leave is scheduled consecutively.
-It may be a day, a month or another period of time.
-The period is interrupted if the scope of the leave changes or if another form of leave is taken.
+Leave under the Parental Leave Act may either be scheduled as consecutive leave or divided into a maximum of three periods each calendar year.
+This does not apply to leave with temporary parental benefit to care for a child, or leave for parental classes.
+The employer may allow additional periods to be taken.
+A period is defined as a period of consecutive parental leave; it may be a day, a month or another period of time.
+The period is interrupted if the scope of leave changes or if the employee applies for another type of leave.

-When you have a baby or adopt a child, you have the right to leave with full salary deduction for the days you receive parental benefit from Försäkringskassan – currently a maximum of 480 days.
-You are permitted to take your leave starting from the 60th day (applies to the mother only) before the due date and up until the child turns eight or completes first grade.
-If the child is born on 1 January 2014 or later, you may receive parental benefit up until the day the child turns twelve or when the child completes fifth grade of primary school.
+When you have a baby or adopt a child, you have the right to leave with full salary deduction for the days you receive parental benefit from Försäkringskassan, currently a maximum of 480 days.
+You can take your leave starting from the 60th day (applies to the mother only) before the due date and up until the child turns 8 or completes the first year of school.
+If the child was born on 1 January 2014 or later, you may receive parental benefit up until the day the child turns 12 or completes the fifth year of school.

-As of 1 April 2007 there is a local agreement on parental pay.
+As of 1 April 2007, there is a local agreement on parental pay.
 Parental pay comprises 10% of the current daily salary.
-Parental leave compensation will be paid out for a period of 360 days.
-If both parents are employed at SLU, they both have the right to a maximum 360 days for parental leave compensation per childbirth.
-The 360 days referred to in the agreement are in fact 360 'occasions', in the sense that a half day counts as once occasion.
+Parental pay will be paid out for a period of 360 days.
+If both parents are employed at SLU, they both have the right to a maximum 360 days of parental pay per child.
+The 360 days referred to in the agreement are in fact 360 'occasions', in the sense that a half day counts as one occasion.
 All consecutive days taken count, which means public holidays also count.

-- The parental leave compensation has no link to parental benefit received from Försäkringskassan.
+- Parental pay is not linked to the parental benefit received from Försäkringskassan.

-- No copies of payment records are sent to payroll.
+- No copies of payment records are sent to the Payroll Unit.

-- The parental leave compensation is paid out on a monthly basis in relation to the scope stipulated in the approved application for leave.
+- Parental pay is paid on a monthly basis in relation to the scope stipulated in the approved application for leave.

-According to FleL, an employee may interrupt their commenced leave and return to work of the same scope as prior to their leave.
-The employee must inform the employer of their return to work as soon as possible.
-If parental leave was originally intended to last one month or more, the employer may postpone the employee's return to work by up to a month after the employer's receipt of notification.
+According to the Parental Leave Act, an employee may interrupt their leave and return to work to work the same number of hours as before their leave.
+The employee must inform the employer of their intention to return to work as soon as possible.
+If parental leave was originally intended to last one month or more, the employer may postpone the employee's return to work by up to a month after being notified by the employee.

-In connection with coming to an agreement on parental leave, holiday leave must also be planned.
-Normally, holiday leave should be utilised before parental leave commences, at least if the leave is to last to the end of the year.
-At least four weeks' holiday per calendar year must be utilised, even if the employee intends to be on parental leave throughout the year.
-Holiday leave may not be combined with payments from Försäkringskassan.
-For an employee, all parental leave with parental benefit supplement and parental leave with parental leave compensation qualify them for holiday pay.
+Annual leave should be planned in connection with agreeing on parental leave.
+Normally, annual leave should be used up before taking parental leave, at least if leave is to last to the end of the year.
+At least four weeks' annual leave per calendar year must be used, even if the employee intends to be on parental leave throughout the year.
+Annual leave may not be combined with payments from Försäkringskassan.
+For an employee, all parental leave with parental benefit supplement and parental leave with parental pay qualify them for holiday pay.

 Sickness during parental leave

-If a parent who is receiving parental benefit becomes so ill that he or she cannot take care of the child, Försäkringskassan may decide to switch the employee from parental benefit to sickness benefit.
+If a parent who is receiving parental benefit becomes so ill that they cannot take care of the child, Försäkringskassan may decide to switch the employee from parental benefit to sickness benefit.

 Temporary parental benefit

-You may receive temporary parental benefit from Försäkringskassan for a maximum of 120 days to take care of an ill child.
+You may receive temporary parental benefit from Försäkringskassan for a maximum of 120 days a year to take care of a sick child.
 You may take 60 days if the ordinary caregiver or the child is ill.
 The remaining 60 days can only be taken if the child is ill.
 You may also receive temporary parental benefit if the child needs to see a doctor or similar, or if the other parent has a doctor’s appointment with a sibling.
 In general, the child needs to be under 12 years of age and a doctor’s certificate is required after the 8th day.
 Temporary parental benefit is calculated per child and calendar year.
 You are on leave with full salary deduction.
-You can transfer your days of temporary parental benefit to another person, e.g. a grandmother or sister.
+You can transfer your days of temporary parental benefit to another person, e.g. a grandparent or other relative.

 10 days upon the birth of a child

-The father or other parent may stay at home with full salary deduction for ten workdays.
+The parent not giving birth may stay at home with full salary deduction for 10 workdays.
 This applies if you receive temporary parental benefit from Försäkringskassan.
-Your ten days need to be used within 60 days from the time the child came home.
+Your 10 days need to be used within 60 days of the time the child came home.